nicojs/typed-inject/README.md

 ## 🚮 Disposing provided stuff

+Memory in JavaScript is garbage collected, so usually we don't care about cleaning up after ourselves.
+However, there might be a need to explicit clean up.
+For example removing a temp folder, or killing a child process.

 As `typed-inject` is responsible for creating (providing) your dependencies, it only makes sense it is also responsible for the disposing of them.

 Any `Injector` has a `dispose` method.
 If you call it, the injector in turn will call `dispose` on any instance that was ever created from it (if it has one).